ryanczm/Analytic-Musings/_posts/2023-12-31-principles-of-principal-components.md

 </center>

 PC1 is level, PC2 is slope, and PC3 is curvature.
 To link each PCA to the correct movement: note the sign - the first PC (level) never changes sign.
 The second (slope) changes sign once, and third (curvature) changes sign twice.
-Projecting our yields in PC space is simply $\textbf{X}\textbf{Q}_{[1,2,3]}=\textbf{P}$, where $\textbf{Q}$ is our eigenvector/PC matrix.
+Projecting our yields in PC space is simply $\textbf{X}\textbf{Q}_{[1,2,3]}=\textbf{P}$, where $\textbf{Q}$ is our truncated eigenvector/PC matrix.

 <center>
 <img src="{{ site.imageurl }}/SalomonBrothers/2_treasury_yields_in_pc.png" style="width:100%;"/>
 <!-- <figcaption>Treasury yields, 2012-2022</figcaption> -->
 </center>

-We can reexpress our yield curve data in PC space as show above.
+We can reexpress our yield curve data in PC space as shown above.
 Furthemore, if we plot the z-scored the 10Y-2Y spread (slope proxy) against PC2, we can see it closely matches the slope.

 <center>
 <img src="{{ site.imageurl }}/SalomonBrothers/3_z_scored_slope.png" style="width:65%;"/>